LyeZinho/bad_words/README.md

-# IA based Badwords analyzer
+# IA based Badwords analyzer🤬

 using: